nonstrict-hq/nonstrict.eu-website/Content/blog/2023-11-28-working-with-custom-metadata-in-mp4-files.md

 ## The basics

 The basics are pretty well explained in older resources.
-The WWDC video "Harnessing metadata in audiovisual media" from WWDC14 gives a great overview, the Apple code samples `AVMetadataRecordPlay` and `AVTimedAnnotationWriter` released around the same time also contain great (Objective-C) example code showing how to work with metadata.
-Sadly that video and projects aren't hosted by Apple anymore, but you still can find unofficial mirrors on [YouTube](https://www.youtube.com/watch?v=ccz9kI8VQsw) and [GitHub](https://github.com/robovm/apple-ios-samples/tree/master/AVMetadataRecordPlayTimedMetadataCaptureRecordingandPlayback).
+The WWDC video "Harnessing metadata in audiovisual media" from WWDC14 gives a great overview, the Apple code samples [AVMetadataRecordPlay](https://developer.apple.com/library/archive/samplecode/AVMetadataRecordPlay/Introduction/Intro.html#//apple_ref/doc/uid/TP40016165) and [AVTimedAnnotationWriter](https://developer.apple.com/library/archive/samplecode/AVTimedAnnotationWriter/Introduction/Intro.html#//apple_ref/doc/uid/TP40014496) released around the same time also contain great (Objective-C) example code showing how to work with metadata.
+Sadly that video isn't hosted by Apple anymore, but you still can find an unofficial mirrors on [YouTube](https://www.youtube.com/watch?v=ccz9kI8VQsw).

 If you want to read the data from audiovisual files use the `metadata` property on `AVAsset` and `AVAssetTrack`.
 To write it out use the `metadata` property on their counterparts `AVAssetWriter` and the `AVAssetWriterInput`.